oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ## Data Format

-SD-JWT VPs MUST be encoded using the SD-JWT Combined Format for Presentation as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt, section 5.4.].
+SD-JWT VPs MUST be encoded using the SD-JWT Combined Format for Presentation as defined in Section 5.4. of [@!I-D.ietf-oauth-selective-disclosure-jwt].

-SD-JWT VPs MAY contain a Holder Binding JWT as described in [@!I-D.ietf-oauth-selective-disclosure-jwt, section 5.4.1.].
+SD-JWT VPs MAY contain a Holder Binding JWT as described in Section 5.4.1. of [@!I-D.ietf-oauth-selective-disclosure-jwt].

 ### Holder Binding JWT